Anusha Pillay - Artistic Director

 Independently of the SVN Chhiba works as a practising visual artist and exhibits her work extensively in Johannesburg and has also exhibited in Durban and Cape Town.
 She continues to pursue an interest in achieving a conversation between her visual language and dance.

-In 2010 Bhaga co-founded the Sarvavidya Natyaalaya with Anusha Pillay and Reshma Chhiba where she currently serves as the Administrative Director.
-Bhaga solely develops and teachers the meditation and mythology syllabus to all dance students, this allows them to connect to a deeper level of spirituality, which ultimately informs their personal journeys of dance in a meaningful way.
+In 2010 Dulabh co-founded the Sarvavidya Natyaalaya with Anusha Pillay and Reshma Chhiba where she currently serves as the Administrative Director.
+Dulabh solely develops and teachers the meditation and mythology syllabus to all dance students, this allows them to connect to a deeper level of spirituality, which ultimately informs their personal journeys of dance in a meaningful way.
 She too recently accompanied and performed as part of the SVN troupe for the Montenegro Dance Festival 2013.
-Independently of the SVN Bhaga also undertakes the management and coordination of other projects.
+Independently of the SVN Dulabh also undertakes the management and coordination of other projects.